This article is part of the following series.

 understanding user id in Linux

-In Linux, user id for human users is assigned automatically when the user account is created.
+In Linux, user id is assigned automatically when the user account is created.
 The range of user id is usually 1000-65535, but can vary depending on the system.

 User id 0 is reserved for the root user, and user ids in the range of 0-999 are typically reserved for system users.